dlaehnemann/sustainable_software_development_tools/CONTRIBUTE.md

 For contributions, please cosider these evolving guidelines.
 We want to:

 * avoid duplications (quickly search the README.md before starting on your contribution)
+* keep descriptions short and clear, with correct spelling (make it easy for the readers)
+* wherever good overviews already exist, please include links to them here instead of their contents
 * make one pull request per suggestion (this keeps the merge history as useful as possible)
-* keep descriptions short and clear, with correct spelling (make it easy for the readers)
 * for proprietary/commercial tools, check if there's a good open alternative (sustainable software development and `open`ness imply each other, I'd think, but commercial offerings might nevertheless be the best current solution out there)

 Looking forward to your contributions!